faizilham/msc-thesis/main/ch7_implementation.typ

 }
 ```] <lst:UtilLatClass>

 Another common lattice we use in the analysis is the map lattice.
 We extend the built-in `Map<K,V>` data structure in Kotlin as `DefaultMapLat<K,V>` class, in which any key of type `K` not found in the map lattice is presumed to have a default lattice value, usually either a $bot$ or $top$.
 This is useful since we do not have to initialize the lattice at the start node, especially in the case of free variables.
 If we instead must initialize free variable mappings in the lattice, we have to traverse the CFG at least once to collect all the free variables _before_ the analysis can start.
-By setting a default lattice value, we can minimize unnecessary CFG traversals.
+By setting a default lattice value, we minimize unnecessary CFG traversals.

 == Handling context object and invoke function